code-on-sunday/buildr.studio/stories.md

 ## Story 36:

 In the submit() function, create the prompt message by replacing placeholders (.e.g. "{{IMPLEMENTATION}}") by the corresponding variable value in the \_inputValues or \_concatenatedContents.
 The placeholder names should be generic.

+## Story 37:

+In the submit() function, call the Anthropic API to send the prompt and get the response message by using the anthropic_sdk_dart (the documentation below)